Is It Safe to Travel to Antarctica in 2026?

 Traveler Impact

-Families with children face heightened risks from environmental hazards and lack of immediate medical services, making travel to Antarctica particularly challenging for those with young kids.
+Families traveling with children face heightened risks from environmental hazards and limited healthcare access, making travel potentially dangerous for young ones.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Antarctica.